serge-chat/serge/README.md

 The front-end lives at http://localhost:8008/ by default but you can change the port in the `.env` file.

 The interactive API docs is available at http://localhost:8008/api/docs.

+#### Model conversion

+Note: `llama.cpp` [recently underwent some change](https://github.com/ggerganov/llama.cpp/issues/324#issuecomment-1476227818) that requires model weights to be converted to a new format.
+Serge picks this up automatically on startup, and will convert your weights to the new format if needed.
+The old weights will be renamed to `*.bin.old` and the new weights will be named `*.bin`.

 ## What's next